moonbitlang/moonbit-course/course4/lecture4_en.md

-# Modern Programming Concepts: Tuples, Structures, and Enumerated Types
+# Modern Programming Ideology: Tuples, Structures, and Enumerated Types

 Hello everyone, welcome to the open course on modern programming concepts brought to you by the IDEA's Digital Infrastructure Innovation.
 Today's topic is tuples, structures, and enumerated types.
 In a nutshell, we will be exploring how to customize data structures in MoonBit.